How It Works

 We currently support Florida, California, Texas, Nevada, Arizona, Georgia, North Carolina, Colorado, Washington, and Minnesota — 10 of the highest HOA-density states in the US.
 More states coming soon.

-Basic gives you the dispute letter itself — professional, statute-cited, and ready to send.
-Pro adds a Next Steps action guide, an escalation roadmap (how to file with your state's Attorney General or Ombudsman), and an evidence checklist to strengthen your case further.
+Basic gives you the dispute letter — statute-referenced and ready for you to review and send.
+Pro adds a Next Steps action guide, an informational pointer to your state's relevant complaint body where one exists, and an evidence checklist to help you organize your own records.

-Due to the digital nature of the product, all sales are final once the letter has been generated and delivered.
+Yes.
+Refund requests may be submitted within 30 days of purchase via Paddle, our payment processor.
 If you experience a technical issue and didn't receive your letter, contact us and we'll make it right.

 We use your information solely to generate your letter.
-We do not sell or share your data with third parties.
-Your dispute details are not stored beyond what's necessary to complete your order.
+We do not sell or share your data with third parties, and your dispute details are not retained longer than necessary to fulfill your order.

 Your rights are written into state law.
 We just make sure your HOA knows that you know.